Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Introduction

-For a subspace $N$ of a compact orientable 3-manifold $M$, the mapping class group $\MCG (M , N)$ is defined to be the group of isotopy classes of the automorphisms of $M$ that preserve $N$.
-We call the group $\MCG(M, N)$ the {\it symmetry group} of $N$.
+For a subspace $N$ of a compact orientable 3-manifold $M$, the {\it mapping class group} of the pair $(M , N)$ is defined to be the group of isotopy classes of the automorphisms of $M$ that preserve $N$.
+We denote this group by $\MCG(M, N)$ and call it the {\it symmetry group} of $(M, N)$ as well to emphasize that it describes the symmetry of the subspace $N$ in $M$.
 The aim of the present paper is to investigate whether the symmetry group $\MCG(M, N)$ is finitely presented when $M = S^3$ and $N$ is a spatial graph or a handlebody-knot in $S^3$.

 Recall the case where $M$ is the 3-sphere $S^3$ and $N = K$ is a knot in $S^3$.
-Then the symmetry group $\MCG (S^3 , K) $ of $K$ has been widely studied by various authors, see \cite{Kaw96}.
-In this case, the group $\MCG (S^3 , N(K))$ is isomorphic to the mapping class group of $\overline{S^3 \setminus N(K)}$ due to a celebrated result of Gordon and Luecke \cite{GL89}, which states that if two knots in $S^3$ have homeomorphic complements then the homeomorphism between the two complements extends to an automorphism of $S^3$.
-It follows that the symmetry group $\MCG (S^3 , N(K))$ is finitely presented due to the theory of mapping class groups of irreducible orientable sufficiently large $3$-manifolds by McCullough \cite{McC91}.
-Note, in contrast, that it is known that handlebody-knots of arbitrary genera are not determined by their complements, see \cite{Mot90, LL}.
+Then the symmetry group $\MCG (S^3 , K) $ has been widely studied by various authors, see e.g. Boileau-Zimmermann \cite{BZ89} and Kawauchi \cite{Kaw96}.
+In this case, the group $\MCG (S^3 , K)$ is isomorphic to the mapping class group of the exterior of $K$ due to a celebrated result of Gordon-Luecke \cite{GL89}, which states that if two knots in $S^3$ have homeomorphic complements then the homeomorphism between the two complements extends to an automorphism of $S^3$.
+It follows that the symmetry group $\MCG (S^3 , K)$ is finitely presented from the result of McCullough \cite{McC91} on the mapping class groups of irreducible orientable sufficiently large $3$-manifolds.
+Note, in contrast, that it is known that handlebody-knots of arbitrary genera are not determined by their complements, see Motto \cite{Mot90} and Lee-Lee \cite{LL12}.

 When $V$ is a genus $g$ unknotted handlebody in the 3-sphere $S^3$, the group $\MCG_+(S^3, V)$ is called the {\it Goeritz group} of genus $g$.
 In the case of genus two, it was shown by Goeritz \cite{Goe33} in 1933 that $\MCG_+(S^3, V)$ is finitely generated.
 Scharlemann \cite{Sch04} gave a modern, concise proof of this result, and Akbas \cite{Akb08} and Cho \cite{Cho08} independently gave a finite presentation of $\MCG_+(S^3, V)$.
-However, in the case of arbitrary genus, the existence of such generating sets still remains unknown.
+However, in the case of higher genus, the existence of such generating sets still remains unknown.
 The best general reference here is the introduction of \cite{Cho08}.
-It is worth pointing out that finding a generating set of the symmetry groups of the unknotted handlebodies are very important for both the theory of handlebody-knots and that of Heegaard splittings.
+It is worth pointing out that finding a generating set for the symmetry group of an unknotted handlebody is very important for both the theory of handlebody-knots and that of Heegaard splittings.